ozguryazilimas/wp-postane/captcha/readme.txt

 * Select functionality of mathematical actions and level of their difficulty are implemented.

 == Upgrade Notice ==

+= V4.2.0 =
+A notice about Captcha's time limit expiration has been added.
+The appearance of the "Enable image packages" settings block has been updated.
+The French file has been updated.
+The bug with the displaying of the whitelist pagination has been fixed.

 = V4.1.9 =
 Lower-case equivalents for all numbers have been changed.
 Ability to add custom styles.